-- Damsel in Distress: In the title screen and intermissions, you can see a nameless lady being chased by a bandit.
-Every few rounds, and you get a cutscene of the Sheriff and her eloping.
+- Damsel in Distress: In the title screen and intermissions, you can see a lady being chased by a bandit.
+Every few rounds, and you get a cutscene of the sheriff and her eloping.

 - Endless Game: As with many early arcade games, there's no ending.
 The whole point is just to play for the highest score.